Feature Selection in High-dimensional Spaces Using Graph-Based Methods: Introduction

 In this work we use the exact distribution free multisample test developed in \cite{mukherjee}, a generalization of the multivariate two-sample {\it crossmatch test} introduced by Rosenbaum \cite{rosen}, to test homogeneity across multiple samples.
 This test is based on the number of between-sample edges in the minimum non-bipartite matching graph constructed on the pooled sample.
 This method is computationally efficient since the test statistic can be computed in time which is polynomial in both the number of samples and the dimension of the data.
 We perform the test in a hierarchical way with a stopping rule based on adjusted $p$ value to identify the important set of variables in this $K$ sample framework.
 For this purpose, we use the hierarchical clustering approach proposed in \cite{hierarchical}.
 This method begins by testing distributional homogeneity across all the variables.
 Depending on whether there is enough evidence of non-homogeneity, the method then proceeds by testing homogeneity across smaller subsets of variables and may continue till individual variables are reached.
 The smallest possible sets of variables, which still exhibit a significant evidence of distributional difference, are retained.
 The final outcome of this method is a subset of variables, which are minimally significant, i.e., do not contain redundant non-significant variables.
 Since this method is based on graph-based multisample tests, we call it the \textit{graph-based feature selection} (GFS) algorithm.
 With increasing sample size, the proportion of true signals recovered by the GFS algorithm approaches $1$, while at the same time ensuring a control on the probability of discovering at least one false signal.

 The rest of the paper is organized as follows.
 We begin by describing the GFS algorithm in Section~\ref{sec:meth}.
 Section ~\ref{theory} gives theoretical guarantees of our algorithm.
 In section ~\ref{sec:sim}, we provide numerical experiments under a variety of setups with varying location and scale parameters, and demonstrate the efficacy of the GFS in such cases.
-The procedure is then applied on a forest fires dataset (Section \ref{portugal}) and a genomics dataset (Section \ref{sec:genomicdata}) in Section \ref{realdata}.
+The procedure is then applied on a forest fires data, a single cell transcriptomics data, a mice protein data, and a brain cancer data in Section \ref{realdata}.
 Section ~\ref{sec:discussion} concludes the paper with a discussion.
 Finally, the Appendix provides proofs of the lemmas quoted in the main body of the manuscript.